 According to multiple studies, users who have push notifications enabled for certain websites have 53% more monthly sessions than users who do not.
-This is because the notifications are often personalised, highly contextual and reach users in high-impact moments.
+This is because the notifications are often personalized, highly contextual, and reach users in high-impact moments.

 Sliding on a user's screen while they're surfing the web, they are pretty hard to ignore and capture attention easily.

 Besides, a major advantage of web push notifications is that they give you the ability to re-engage users without knowing their contact details.
 Web push notifications don’t need a user’s email or other contact details.
 If a user once visited your website and has given his permission to send him notifications, they can receive notifications anytime.

 There are 6 key elements that create a web push notification - Title, Description, website URL, Icon, Banner Image, and Call To Action Buttons.
 You can also add emojis to web push notifications to increase CTR by over 100%.

 - Title: Notification title is what your users read first, it should capture attention.
 That's why try to make it urgent, funny, or inquisitive – write content that shows some kind of urgency or creates curiosity.
 This will lead to an increase in click rates.

 - Description: This is where you briefly mention what your message is about.
 The description should be in-line with the title.
 For example, if you are using the Urgency type, then maintain it in the description as well.

 - Website URL: The website domain which has sent the notification.

 - Call to Action Buttons: These buttons can be used to trigger certain actions.
 You can use them to take the user to a landing page, where they can buy something, or trigger the App Store launch so that they can install your app.